-Location Use Land area/ Built-in area (sq m) (approximately) Tenure 12 Tuas Drive 1 Singapore 638679 Workshop and dormitory 5,742/5,409 30 years commencing 1 July 2012, subject to JTC terms and conditions 9 Tuas Avenue 1 Singapore 639494 Workshop and dormitory 4,703/5,836 30 years with an additional 30 years, commencing 1 August 1993 47 Tuas View Circuit Singapore 637357 Workshop and office premises 24,164/17,008 30 years commencing 15 December 2007, subject to terms and conditions of JTC building agreement between JTC and Hai Leck Engineering (Private) Limited dated 30 May 2008 being complied with
+Location Use Land area/Built-in area (sq m) (approximately) Tenure 12 Tuas Drive 1 Singapore 638679 Workshop and dormitory 5,742/5,409 30 years commencing 1 July 2012, subject to JTC terms and conditions 9 Tuas Avenue 1 Singapore 639494 Workshop and dormitory 4,703/5,836 30 years with an additional 30 years, commencing 1 August 1993 47 Tuas View Circuit Singapore 637357 Workshop and office premises 24,164/17,008 30 years commencing 15 December 2007, subject to terms and conditions of JTC building agreement between JTC and Hai Leck Engineering (Private) Limited dated 30 May 2008 being complied with

-Table A Name of Director Cheng Buck Poh @ Chng Bok Poh Chua Keng Woon Date of first appointment 12 September 1998 25 October 2019 Date of last election 24 October 2019 29 October 2020 Age 79 50 Country of principal residence Singapore Singapore The Board's comments on this re-election (including rationale, selection criteria, and the search and nomination process) The Board has accepted the NC's recommendation, which has reviewed and considered Mr Cheng's performance as Executive Chairman and Chief Executive Officer The Board has accepted the NC's recommendation, which has reviewed and considered Mr Chua's performance as a Non-Executive and Independent Director of the Company, Chairman of Nominating Committee, a member of Audit Committee and Remuneration Committee Whether appointment is executive, and if so, the area of responsibility Responsible for charting and reviewing the Group's corporate directions and strategies.
-Non-Executive and Independent Director Job Title (e.g. Lead ID, AC Chairman, AC Member, etc.) Executive Chairman and Chief Executive Officer Chairman of Nominating Committee Member of Audit Committee and Remuneration Committee Professional Qualification N/A Bachelor of Business from Nanyang Technological University Chartered Financial Analyst Working experience and occupation(s) during the past 10 years Executive Chairman of Hai Leck Holdings Limited and group of companies 2018 - 2019 Advisor, Secured Capital Singapore Pte Ltd 2008 - 2016 Senior Director, Equity Capital Market, Canaccord Genuity Singapore Pte Ltd
+Table A INFORMATION RELATING TO DIRECTORS SEEKING RE-ELECTION Name of Director Mr Lim Hui Kwan Mr Reuben Tan Wei Jer Date of appointment 30 October 2020 1 July 2023 Date of last re-election 28 October 2021 N.A.
+Age 77 34 Country of principal residence Singapore Singapore The Board's comments on this re-election (including rationale, selection criteria, board diversity considerations, and the search and nomination process) The Board has accepted the NC's recommendation, who has reviewed and considered Mr Lim Hui Kwan's performance as Non-Executive and Independent Director of the Company, Chairman of the Remuneration Committee and a member of the Audit Committee and Nominating Committee.
+The Board considers Mr Lim Hui Kwan to be independent for the purpose of Rule 704(8) of the Listing Manual of the SGX-ST. The Board has accepted the NC's recommendation, who has reviewed and considered Mr Reuben Tan Wei Jer's performance as Non-Executive and Independent Director of the Company, a member of Audit Committee, Nominating Committee and Remuneration Committee.
+The Board considers Mr Reuben Tan Wei Jer to be independent for the purpose of Rule 704(8) of the Listing Manual of the SGX-ST. Whether appointment is executive, and if so, the area of responsibility Non-Executive Non-Executive Job Title (e.g. Lead ID, AC Chairman, AC Member, etc.) Non-Executive and Independent Director, Chairman of the Remuneration Committee and a member of the Audit Committee and Nominating Committee Non-Executive and Independent Director and a member of the Audit Committee, Nominating Committee and Remuneration Committee Professional Qualification Diploma from Dockyard Technical College LL.B.
+(First Class Honours) Advocate & Solicitor of Supreme Court of the Republic of Singapore